Recent Posts

 Four Channel CAN Bus to USB Gateway Using The Arduino Due

-Nevertheless, we deemed creating a hardware prototype with the necessary driver software as an easy task since we have the prototyping hardware at hand.
-The result we created (see above photo) comes in the form of an Arduino Due with a dual CAN Bus Interface to support the on-chip CAN controller plus an external dual CAN Bus board with an SPI interface.
+Nevertheless, we deemed creating a hardware prototype with the necessary driver software easy since we had the prototyping hardware at hand.
+The result we created (see above photo) is an Arduino Due with a dual CAN Bus Interface to support the on-chip CAN controller plus an external dual CAN Bus board with an SPI interface.

 The Hardware